-You will recognize the Tri-Fold sofa as having arms at both ends.
-To convert the 'Tri-Fold' sofa into a bed, remove the backrest cushions, lift up on seat frame, and pull toward you until the seat unfolds with the mid-section mattress pad.
+To convert this sofa into a bed, remove the backrest cushions, lift up on seat frame, and pull toward you until the seat unfolds with the mid-section mattress pad.
 Before setting on the floor you must unfold the legs under the seat frame.
 Then fold down the backrest frame to complete the bed conversion.
 You may put the backrest cushions back into place to provide a padded headboard effect.
 Reverse procedure to put back into sofa position.